 attacked demonstrators in L.A.; the DREAMer movement; and the Silicon Valley FWD.US organization.

-The Changing Face of the Nation: How Hispanic and Asian Voters Could Reshape
+The Changing Face of the Nation: How Hispanic and Asian Voters Could Reshape the Electorate

-The authors of this study ask: who will replace the baby boomers in the American voting booth?
-As the older, largely white generation passes on, a major demographic shift will take place as 25.6 million
+replace the baby boomers in the American voting booth?
+As the older, largely white generation passes on, a major demographic shift will take place as 25.6 million Asian

-states like Texas and Florida.
+like Texas and Florida.
 By 2020, the study finds, almost 4.2 million additional Hispanic and Asian residents will naturalize

 and become eligible to vote and nearly 8.2 million Hispanic and Asian citizens will turn 18 years old.
 If Hispanic and Asian